I help people catch themselves in the exact moment they overthink, react, or shut down… before it costs them.

 Not because anything else happened…

-but because of what starts happening inside us next.
+but because of what starts happening inside you next.

 We fill in the gaps.